 Health and Safety

 A dedicated team of senior staff works hard to keep our premises safe and secure.
 We undertake fire drills regularly and we also have an emergency plan.
 The Health and Safety team is also responsible for ensuring that all trips that the children attend are properly risk assessed.
-The link governor for this area is Robin James.
 When on site, all visitors are expected to sign in and out and must wear a Southfield identification badge.

 We expect all staff and volunteers to share our commitment to safeguarding.
 All staff and volunteers are expected to undertake an enhanced Disclosure and Barring Service (DBS) check.
 We also carry out identity, professional qualification and disqualification by association checks before any person undertakes any role within our school.